groupdocs-viewer/GroupDocs.Viewer-Products/content/viewer/net/_index.en.md

       # more_feature_loop
       - title: "View Documents Efficiently & Reliably"
         content: |
-          Using GroupDocs.Viewer API you can display more than 170 document formats efficiently and reliably with content and document structure integrity intact.
+          Using GroupDocs.Viewer API you can display more than 190 document formats efficiently and reliably with content and document structure integrity intact.
 Following sample code shows that how easy it is to view HTML representation of a DOCX document:

           ```cs
           // Instantiate viewer
-          using (Viewer viewer = new Viewer("sample.docx")
+          using (Viewer viewer = new Viewer("invoice.docx"))
           {
               // Set view options
               HtmlViewOptions options = HtmlViewOptions.ForEmbeddedResources();